 Cold, dry winter air means dull, frizzy locks.
 Hydrate hair with simple winter fixes.
 Start by minimizing washing—too many shampoo sessions can strip oils and leave hair dry and brittle.
 Make a DIY dry shampoo for touchups: Using an old makeup brush, apply a little cornstarch or arrowroot (for light hair) onto oily roots; for dark hair, use cocoa powder.
 When you do shampoo, use a moisturizing variety and switch to a more emollient conditioner; also consider a leave-in conditioner to keep hair smooth and shiny all day.
-To banish morning frizzies, use a silk pillowcase can banish morning frizzies.
+To banish morning frizzies, use a silk pillowcase.
 Combat hat-head with this simple solution: wrap your hair in a silk scarf before pulling on a wool cap to minimize static electricity.
-Certain foods can help dry hair too by providing vital nutrients to moisture-starved tresses.
+Certain foods can help dry hair, too, by providing vital nutrients to moisture-starved tresses.

 8. Protect Your Immune System.

 Ward off winter colds and flu with helpful supplements that support immunity.
 Some to try: